Dr. Shengmin Sang is an award-winning food scientist at North Carolina A&T State University.

-Dr. Sang’s lab does research on bioactive compounds in wheat bran, tea, oats, ginger and other foods that might be helpful in preventing or treating chronic and inflammatory diseases such as cancer, diabetes, and obesity.
+Dr. Sang’s lab does research on bioactive compounds in wheat bran, tea, oats, ginger and other foods that might be helpful in preventing or treating diabetes and obesity.

 “It was my great honor to be the recipient of the 2018 BEYA Innovation Award,” Dr. Sang told USBE Online.
 “I was also invited to give a talk about my inventions of novel aspirin derivatives for colorectal cancer prevention at “An Evening with BEYA Leading Voices.”